Order before 2:00 PM - your package will be shipped the same day!

 Rosemary is a fragrant and aromatic herb commonly used to flavour a variety of dishes.
 Known for its distinctive scent and taste, rosemary adds a unique flavour to meals.
 However, some individuals may experience rosemary intolerance, which can affect their ability to consume it without discomfort.

-Rutabaga is a root vegetable known for its mildly sweet and nutty flavour.
-It is commonly used in a variety of dishes such as soups, stews, and roasted vegetable medleys.
-However, some people may have a rutabaga intolerance, which can cause digestive discomfort when consuming this vegetable.
+Sea buckthorn is a bright orange berry known for its tart flavour and rich nutritional content.
+It is commonly used in foods such as juices, jams, and supplements.
+However, some individuals may experience intolerance to sea buckthorn, which can cause discomfort when consuming products made from this berry.

 Sesame intolerance refers to a condition where the body reacts adversely to consuming sesame seeds or sesame-based products.
 Unlike sesame allergies, which involve the immune system, intolerance is related to difficulties in digesting certain compounds in sesame, resulting in various digestive or other symptoms.